 This is easily done in Fourier space, where

-is the real $\mathfrak{Re}$ component of the inverse Fourier transform of the Fourier transformed velocity $\Tilde{\vecB{v}}(\vecB{k})$ projected along $\vecB{k}$.
-Then $\vprp = \vecB{v} - \vpar$, ensuring that \autoref{eq:H_decomp} is maintained.
+is the inverse Fourier transform of the Fourier transformed velocity $\Tilde{\vecB{v}}(\vecB{k})$ projected along $\vecB{k}$.
+Then $\vprp = \vecB{v} - \vpar$, ensuring that \autoref{eq:H_decomp} is maintained (see \aref{app:implementation} for a further example where we construct the compressible and incompressible energy equations utilising \autoref{eq:long_operator}).
 Throughout this study we utilise the 1D shell-integrated (isotropic) power spectra for the magnetic and kinetic energy,

 where $\d{\Omega_k}$ is the shell angle at radius $k$ and $\tilde{\vecB{b}}(\vecB{\vecB{k}})$ and $\tilde{\vecB{v}}(\vecB{\vecB{k}})$ are the Fourier transforms of the magnetic and velocity field, respectively.
 We likewise create the $\ekinpar(k)$ and $\ekinperp(k)$ spectrum, based on our definitions in \autoref{eq:H_decomp}, for exploring the Helmholtz decomposed kinetic energies.